machineagency/taxon/README.md

 ## About

-The code for taxon comprises server and client code to run the Taxon interface in a web browser.
+The code for Taxon comprises server and client code to run the Taxon interface in a web browser.
+Server-side code reads from the `program_database/` directory and loads the parts of Taxon programs into a database.
-Client-side code renders the interface and also compiles Taxon programs to simulations (center of interface) and heuristics.
+Client-side code renders the interface, pulls Taxon programs from the server, and compiles programs to a scene.
-Client-side code also allows you to script machine actions as _procedures_ in the tool.
+Users can then load different workflows and rules of thumb.
+The recommended way to add or edit programs is by editing the files in `program_database/` rather then making edits in the browser.

 ## Installation

-Installation consists of three parts: running a MongoDB instance which is required by the server, then installing and running the server itself.
+Installation consists of three parts: running a MongoDB instance which is required by the server, then installing dependencies, and running the server itself.

 ### Running MongoDB